Frequently Asked Questions

 The FEIS/ROD can be reviewed on the Resources page.
 A list of public libraries that have copies of the FEIS/ROD can be found on the Resources page as well.

-How will the acquisition of property be handled?
+How was acquisition of property handled?

 Visit the Real Estate page for more information on Acquisitions and Relocations.